Do any of the following phrases sound familiar?

 Worries about gaslighting and its potential impact on your job or relationships can creep into all areas of your life, making it tough to find any pleasure in even your favorite things.

-But dedicating time to relaxation and wellness practices can improve your physical and emotional health, helping you feel stronger and more capable of facing challenges in your daily life.
+But dedicating time to relaxation and wellness practices can improve your physical and mental health, helping you feel stronger and more capable of facing challenges in your daily life.

 Try these strategies to improve well-being: